DarryanM/SEM_Group4/use-cases/use-case-14.md

 Data Analyst
 ### Trigger

-A request for Region Population information is to the Research Dept.
+A request for The top N populated Cities a Region where N was provided by the user is sent to Research Department.

 ## MAIN SUCCESS SCENARIO

-1. Organisation request population information
+1. Organisation request the top N populated Cities in a Region population information
 2. Data Analyst Captures specifics of Population information required
-3. Data Analyst able to extract report of Top # Populated Cities in a Region.
+3. Data Analyst able to extract report of The top N populated Cities in a Region.
 4. Data Analyst provides report to organisation.